mscalora/custom-zsh/README.md

     git clone https://github.com/mscalora/custom-zsh.git ~/.oh-my-zsh/custom

-### To use the theme, in your .zshrc change youy ZSH_THEME and then rerun
+### To use the theme, in your .zshrc change your ZSH_THEME and then rerun

     ZSH_THEME="scalora"